Empowering greatness in the world's most underserved areas.

 Amelia is co-founder and executive director of the Somo Project.
 She conceived of Somo while working summers in a school in Kibera, and launched operations and the initial training cohort while still a student at University of California, Berkeley.
 After graduating with a concentration in development studies and global poverty, she moved to Nairobi full-time in 2016.
 Her passion for justice and economic opportunity for under-resourced populations dates back to her youth advocating for women’s rights and participating in homeless relief missions on the streets of New York City.

 Temesi runs Somo's market access programs, helping our entrepreneurs reach additional markets outside of their localities.
-Previously she co-founded of Break The Cycle Kenya, an online platform seeking to reduce the rate of recidivism by ensuring smooth transition of ex- offenders into the society.Born and raised in Mumias Western Kenya Temesi studied Penal law and administration at Moi University.
+Previously she co-founded of Incipio, an organization seeking to ensure reduced rate of recividism by ensuring smooth transition of ex- offenders into the society.Born and raised in Mumias, Western Kenya.
+Temesi studied Penal law and administration at Moi University.
 Temesi is passionate about poverty eradication and creating sustainable growth in undeserved areas.
-Temesi runs Somo's market access programs, helping our entrepreneurs reach additional markets outside of their localities.
-Previously she co-founded of Break The Cycle Kenya, an online platform seeking to reduce the rate of recidivism by ensuring smooth transition of ex- offenders into the society.

 Loreen’s social impact journey began in 2013 while she was still a first-year student and chose to volunteer at Nafisika Trust, which runs prison rehabilitation programs in Kenya.
 She developed a passion for creating better and sustainable communities and was served four years as Programs Coordinator at Nafisika Trust.
 She was awarded an Associate fellow for The Royal Commonwealth Society in 2016, holds a degree in Sociology and Psychology, Post-graduate certificate in Social Innovation Management from Amani Institute and is currently pursing a Masters of Arts in Gender and Development Studies.